kiki-lee/skillmap/unit2.md

 ### lab-02-01-part-3

-* name: Lab 2.1 Part 3 Villains be gone!
+* name: Lab 2.1 Part 3 - Villains Be Gone!
 * description: Destroy enemies when they are hit by a projectile.
 * type: tutorial
 * next: lab-02-01-part-4